FH-Inway/d365fo.tools.wikirepo/Tutorial-First-Time-Install-Non-Administrator.md

 * Internet access / Internet connection

 ## **Logon to the computer**
 You need sign into the machine where you want to install the tools.

-If you have an user account with administrator privileges, please follow the [Install as a Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-First-Time-Install-Administrator) tutorial instead.
+If you have an user account with administrator privileges, please follow the [Install as an Administrator](https://github.com/d365collaborative/d365fo.tools/wiki/Tutorial-First-Time-Install-Administrator) tutorial instead.

 ## **Start PowerShell**
 Locate the PowerShell icon, if you don't have it on your desktop or in the task pane, we can locate it in the Windows Start Menu.
 Search for it or type PowerShell.